 - analyze time and frequency content,

-Here is the list of most popular tools used in audio analysis.
+Here is the list of the most popular tools used in audio analysis.

 - Obtain project-specific audio data stored in standard file formats.